The CPE Bylaws have been revised and approved by the CPE Membership. The Bylaws can be downloaded here: CPE_Bylaws_Revised_November_17_2020.pdf

 Notice of the time and place of meetings of members shall be announced by email, on the CPE website or by other appropriate communications vehicles not less than thirty days before the meeting.

 Ten percent, or at least ten members, of the current active membership of CPE shall constitute a quorum at any meeting of members.

 Section 5: Voting and Rules of Order

-Each active member present shall have one vote.
-Decisions will be made by majority vote.
+The Board will allow votes to be cast either by proxy or via email, in addition to votes cast in-person at meetings.
+Each active member shall have the ability to cast one vote.
+Decisions will be made by majority vote (>50% of total votes cast).
 If no other rules have been established for the conduct of the meeting, it will be conducted according to Robert’s Rules of Order.